This page describes the Squirro Monitoring space, which allows you to monitor user and data ingestion activity throughout your Squirro instance.

 Data Ingestion Logs

-Both dashboards will show all historical project data by default.
+Both dashboards will show historical project data for a specific time period by default.

-Note: You can change the active time interval by clicking All Time in the dropdown menu and selecting your desired interval.
+Note: You can change the active time interval by using the time selection widget in the dropdown menu.

 The Activity dashboard displays user activity within the project.
-This is where you can identify usage trends within the Squirro platform and within your project documents.
+This is where you can identify usage trends within the Squirro platform and your project documents (items).

 The following is an example Activity Dashboard: